JoshuaRinaldo/portfolio_website/cdk_stack/README.md

 sagemaker model types:

 #### `SagemakerHuggingface`
-- `SagemakerHuggingface` allows users to deploy huggingface models, and supports the deployment of off-the-shelf models (by specifying the name of the model) or fine-tuned models (by specifying the model data location).
+- `SagemakerHuggingface` allows users to deploy huggingface models and supports the deployment of off-the-shelf models (by specifying the name of the model) or fine-tuned models (by specifying the model data location).